- China Tours +

 - Day Tours

 Traveling by train in China is one of the cheapest ways to travel some of the long distances in China and is used widely by the local population.
 It is important to know what to expect if you decide to travel by train in China.
+The information below might be helpful when you book train tickets in China.

 In China, train numbers are usually indicated with a capital letter followed by several numerals.
 The letter indentifies the category of the train, which is often determined by speed and the number of stops the train will make during the journey.
 The better categories accordingly represent the higher level of price, speed, service, facilities and cleanness, and fewer number of stops along the way.
 The common used letters (categories) are as follows: